-From a practical mission-design standpoint, representing optimal solutions as continuous families offers several advantages over traditional grid-based or pointwise optimization approaches.
-Rather than isolating a single minimum from a dense grid search (e.g., porkchop plots), the family-based formulation captures the entire neighborhood of optimality, explicitly revealing how nearby configurations vary in both cost and geometry.
-The width of a family in the angular domain provides a natural measure of robustness: if a nominal launch or maneuver opportunity is missed, adjacent family members immediately suggest alternative near-optimal solutions, e.g., as illustrated in Fig. \ref{fig:orbit1_desirable_planning}.
-Furthermore, since families are tracked continuously, the identification of the global minimum is less susceptible to convergence toward spurious local optima, a potential limitation of gradient-based or discretized search methods.
+From a practical standpoint, the family-based formulation captures the entire neighborhood of optimality, explicitly revealing how nearby configurations vary in both cost and geometry.
+The width of a family in the angular domain provides a natural measure of robustness (as quantified in Section~\ref{sec:long_horizon}); if a nominal launch or maneuver opportunity is missed, adjacent family members immediately suggest alternative near-optimal solutions, e.g., as illustrated in Fig.~\ref{fig:orbit1_desirable_planning}.
+Furthermore, since families are tracked continuously, the identification of the global minimum is less susceptible to convergence toward spurious local optima, a limitation of gradient-based or discretized search methods.
 In this sense, the proposed framework serves as a bridge between local analytical optimality conditions and the global numerical exploration required for comprehensive and reliable mission planning.